apollo

 Special Advise

-Recofast Plus 60 ml may interfere with certain laboratory tests such as brain scan for Parkinson's disease and urine drug screening tests, leading to false test results.
+Recofast Plus may interfere with certain laboratory tests such as brain scan for Parkinson's disease and urine drug screening tests, leading to false test results.
 So, inform your doctor that you are using this medicine before undergoing the tests.

 Disease/Condition Glossary